cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 In addition to the vast number of tokens, a variety of applications and services, wallets, and explorers are Cosmos-based.

 **Hundreds of applications and services** build on Cosmos.
 At the time of writing, most applications and projects deal with finance, closely followed by infrastructure.
-Applications and projects in areas such as privacy, marketplace, and social impact are less common.
+Applications and projects in areas such as privacy, marketplace, and social impact are also emerging.

 <HighlightBox type="tip">